Ragdoll Archers

 Block Blast

-Papas Pizzeria
+Papas Tacomia

 While both games involve arranging falling blocks to clear lines, Hextris uses a rotating hexagon instead of a flat board, meaning blocks fall toward the hexagon from all six sides rather than just from the top.
 This forces players to think in multiple directions simultaneously and adds a rotational mechanic that Tetris lacks entirely.